Azure/azure-sphere-gallery/EAP-TLS_Solution/EAP-TLS Client/README.md

     #define USE_CLIENT_CERT_PRIVATE_KEY_PASS_FROM_WEBAPI
     ```

-2. Enable running the full API tests by uncommenting, in [mainc.c](.\main.c), the following preprocessor definitions, which include if the device needs to be completely reset (i.e. in order to simulate zero-touch provision scenarios):
+2. Enable running the full API tests by uncommenting, in [main.c](.\main.c), the following preprocessor definitions, which include if the device needs to be completely reset (i.e. in order to simulate zero-touch provision scenarios):

     ```c
     // Global conditional compiling sections
-    #define RUN_TESTS                // Run test cases in test.c
+    #define RUN_TESTS                // Run test cases in tests.c
     #define START_FROM_CLEAN_DEVICE  // This is for testing zero-touch provisioning (when not running tests)
     ```